Capability Maturity Model [CMM]

 Test Planning - Test Strategy

-1. End-to-End: The test path uses the entire flow provided in the application for completion of a specified task.
+Posted On at 12:54 PM by Rajeev Prabhakaran1.
+End-to-End: The test path uses the entire flow provided in the application for completion of a specified task.
 Within this process various test conditions and values are covered and results analyzed.
 There maybe a possibility of reporting several defects relating to the segments while covering the test path.
 The advantage of using this approach is to minimize combination and permutation of conditions/values and ensure coverage and integration.

 2. Automation Strategy: Automation of testing process is done to reduce the effort during regression testing.
 In some cases automating the entire testing process may not possible due to technical and time constraints.